open-sdg/open-sdg/docs/site-configuration-forms.md

 You can use either method at any time for any change.

-The site configurations forms have been created to make changes to your site more user-friendly.
+The site configuration forms have been created to make changes to your site more user-friendly.
 It may be quicker for you to use the user-friendly site configuration forms than editing the file directly.
 Or, it might be quicker for you to edit the directly file instead.
 This may depend on your experience and personal preference and the choice is yours.

 By using the site configuration forms, you remove the risk of any syntax errors that may occur from editing the file directly.
 This may be preferential for users without much developer or GitHub experience.